🔧 When There is No System, Everything Becomes a Follow-Up

 A good system shows:

-• Status: Is it done or pending?
+- Status: Is it done or pending?

-• Timeline: When is it due?
+- Timeline: When is it due?

 🧘♂️ 4.
 You don’t feel like the bottleneck

-… AND This is the real win.
+… AND this is the real win.

-You’re no longer the only one holding it all together.
+You are no longer the only one holding it all together.

 Your team knows where to look, what to do, and when to escalate.

-That’s not just better operations.
+That is not just better operations.

-That’s operational relief.
+That is operational relief.

 Here’s the hard truth:

-Your team won’t magically become proactive.
+Your team would not magically become proactive.

 You won’t magically have more time.